Micrified/libdsm/README.md

 `gcc <flags> -ldsm -lpthread -lrt -lxed`
 ---

-In order to run anything, the session-server must be started.
-It is located in `/bin/dsm_server` if you ran `make server`.
-It currently takes a port and the number of processes to expect.
----
-`./bin/dsm_server <port> <nproc>`
----

-The server dies every time the session ends.
-So you'll have to restart it each time you want to run your session again.
-See the examples folder for how you can instruct the client to connect to the server.
-Don't worry, the daemon will be in shortly!
+In order for the library to work, the session-daemon must be running.
+If you have invoked `make install`, it will be in `/usr/local/bin`.
+As long as that is in your PATH variable, you may start it with: `dsm_daemon`.

 **See the examples folder for working programs.**